followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/edges/keyExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the data field that provides a key for an edge.
+Specifies the name of a data source field or an expression that provides edge keys.

 ##### param(data): Object